 - Thyroid problems: Calcifications in the thyroid can interfere with the production of thyroid hormones.

-Magnesium: Calcium Regulator and More
+Magnesium: Calcium regulator and more

 Magnesium is an essential mineral that plays a key role in numerous bodily functions, and one of the most important is calcium regulation.
 Here’s how magnesium helps in the fight against calcifications: